pinkelephant4/Laptop-Price-Predictor/README.md

 This is a learning project which was built along with a [youtube video](https://www.youtube.com/watch?v=BgpM2IiCH6k) showing the basics of an ML project.It delves into the complex interplay of features, brand dynamics, and technical specifications to provide a comprehensive exploration of laptop pricing.

+## Demo

+You can find the deployed model [here](https://laptop-price-predictor-pinkelephant4.onrender.com/).